 - Getting the buyers is as hard as getting the reader – Ultimately, buyers bid for the users, but getting the quality buyers takes a lot of work and it’s a nightmare to foster a relationship in digital advertising.
 In addition, consider the dynamic floor price optimization and time out running on the background.

-- Higher CPM essentially means higher competition – In fact, higher CPMs can be secured only with the higher competition and user data.
+- Higher CPM essentially means higher competition – In fact, higher CPMs can be secured only with higher competition and user data.
 More competition calls for increased processing and optimization (bidder prioritization, bidder optimization, ad density, etc.) work on the backend.